Questioning the “Authentic” Self

 The book begins by talking about authenticity.

 But it doesn’t talk about it in the usual encouraging and positive way.
-Instead, it asks what authenticity really means.
+It asks what authenticity really means.
 What we call “authentic” today is something we performed.
-This idea that our “profile” – how we present ourselves, can become more real to us than whatever we think is underneath.
+The idea that our “profile” – how we present ourselves, can become more real to us than whatever we think is underneath.

-These questions can feel a bit uncomfortable, because you start to see how easily you’ve accepted some ideas without thinking much about them.
-I remember when I was younger, and not even that long ago, I just went along with the idea that “being yourself” was always the right thing, even if I didn’t know what that meant in real life.
-I never really stopped to ask what my “real” self was, or why everyone else seemed so sure.
+These concepts can feel a bit uncomfortable, because you start to see how easily you’ve accepted some ideas without thinking much about them.
+I remember a younger me, and also not even that long ago, I just went along with the idea that “being yourself” was always the right thing, even if I didn’t know what that meant in real life.
+I never really stopped to ask what my real self was, or why everyone else seemed so sure.
 I just accepted it.

 Sometimes, I notice myself trying to be a certain version of me.
-It’s not the professional one, or the one who always seems confident.
+It’s not the professional one, or the one who always seems confident or has her head screwd on.
 It’s the other one.
 You know, the so-called “real” me, who speaks plainly, doesn’t try too hard, and feels closer to something true.
 But when I’m in that place, I notice something odd.
 I’m aware it’s happening.
-Not fully, but enough to see I’m still choosing my words.
+Not entirely, but enough to see I’m still choosing my words.
 I’m still aware of how I come across.
 I’m still shaping something.
+I’m shaping how I show up based on how I imagine others will see me.
+What the authors refer to as – How we like to be seen as being seen.

 It also makes me wonder; if I can see myself being authentic, am I still performing?